 Banks are heterogeneous, both in their efficiency level and in their equity endowment.
 Given that we observe nonbinding capital requirements in the data, we target a pre-crisis calibrated economy that is populated by unconstrained banks.
 The empirical distribution of equity is well-approximated by a log-normal distribution.
-Since the model abstracts from uses of equity other than loans, we assume that each bank's pre-crisis equity position is drawn from the same distribution as its loans, scaled by the capital requirement (k=.045) plus a 4 percent capital buffer.23 We impose this buffer because the 2008-2010 period coincides with the implementation of stress testing.
-As banks were getting ready to undergo stress testing, their ratios of equity to risk-weighted assets increased in this period (see Figure C.5 in the Appendix).
+Since the model abstracts from uses of equity other than loans, we assume that each bank's pre-crisis equity position is drawn from the same distribution as its loans, scaled by the capital requirement (k=.045) plus a 4 percent capital buffer.30 We impose this buffer because the 2008-2010 period coincides with the implementation of stress testing.
+As banks were getting ready to undergo stress testing, their ratios of equity to risk-weighted assets increased in this period (see Appendix Figure D.6).